shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-donation-dapp-on-polygon-to-award-your-favourite-content-creator.md

 - Using IPFS to upload images'
 - Publishing the smart contract to Polygon Testnet

-## Setting up development for Solidity and NextJs
+# Project setup

-To set up solidity and nextjs we will have to install few packages using `npm`.
-Make sure you have `npm` installed in your system and then run the following commands to install the packages and create project directories.
+To set up the project files, we will have to install a few packages using the node package manager npm.
+This software comes bundled with recent versions of Node.js, but you will still want to make sure it is installed with the command npm -v.
+Run the following commands in order to install the packages and create the project directories:

 ```bash
 npm install -g truffle # Install truffle globally so that you can use truffle from any directory